kitfactory/mongodb-dbapi/README.md

 ## Notes
 - Transactions on MongoDB 3.6 are treated as no-op; 4.x+ (replica set) uses real sessions and the bundled 4.4 binary passes all tests.
 - Error messages are fixed strings per `docs/spec.md`.
 Keep logs at DEBUG only (default INFO is silent).

+## License
+MIT License (see `LICENSE`).
+Provided as-is without warranty; commercial use permitted.

+## GitHub Sponsors
+Maintained in personal time.
+If this helps you run MongoDB from DB-API/SQLAlchemy stacks, consider supporting via GitHub Sponsors to keep fixes and version updates coming.